qczhang18/midlife/README.md

 to bios/profiles of MLC).
 Feel free to reach out from the Contact page(link to page) for more info regarding meetups and workshops!

+Ivey Edits

+<h2>Who are we?</h2>
+We are eager professionals from various backgrounds who have made the <strong><strong>BOLD</strong></strong> //*NOTE: Actually bold term and put commands around it for decoration.//decisions to switch from our current careers and become web developers, designers, a.k.a.
+CODERS!

+At some point, we all decided that our lives needed a change and set out to do something about it.

+Enter web development.
+This rapidly growing industry is filled with opportunities for people of all ages.
+Many of us met at coding schools throughout the area and decided to join forces to support one another as we transitioned into this new, exciting career path!

+Whether you are currently making a career shift or just thinking about taking the leap, have a look around the site to check out some helpful resources and tools.
+And while you're at it, join our Meetup goup to join us for support, discussion and fun.

+<h2>Meet the Group Founders</h2>
+'